Australia’s My Health Record

 Combined findings from all data sources will translate into fundamental outcomes in the design and implementation of health information technologies.
 The project will also promote changes in health policy surrounding the health care of young adults with chronic conditions and communication disabilities.
 The resulting guidance, audit tool, and mobile technology app “BridgeIT” will not only benefit young adults with chronic disabling health conditions but also the healthcare staff, paid carers and family carers who struggle to provide or access information across healthcare settings.
 Findings will also inform future research into the exchange of health information to sustain both patient-centred care and continuity of care as people with chronic disabling health conditions grow older and transfer in and out of health and aged care settings.

-The research is administered and conducted at The University of Newcastle, NSW, Australia.
+The research is administered and conducted at The University of Technology Sydney, NSW, Australia.

 Prof. Susan Balandin, Deakin University